cburdine/materials-ml-workshop/_sources/scicomp/scipy.md

 from scipy import constants
 ```

-All constants in the `scipy.constants` package are in [SI units](https://en.wikipedia.org/wiki/International_System_of_Units) and are some are written with upppercase letters.
+All constants in the `scipy.constants` package are in [SI units](https://en.wikipedia.org/wiki/International_System_of_Units) and are some are written with uppercase letters.
 For example:

 ```{code-cell}
 :tags: [hide-output]